datacentricdesign/iob22/assignments/07-shared-pomodoro/step4.md

 * In `startLongBreak()` we need to reset the number of cycles;
 * In `isTimeForLongBreak()` we need to compare the `numberCycles` to `_cycleCounter` to return True or False;

+At this stage the state machine should be complete.
+Indeed it is bit complex but very usuful concept to let the machine permform multiple task simultaneously.

 Run the code to check.
-At this stage the state machine should be complete.

 [Check the code on Replit](https://replit.com/@IO1075/07-shared-pomodoro-step4-3)